WiltonBlake/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model.
+The DOM is a programming interface for HTML.
+It defines the logical structure of documents and the way a document is accessed and manipulated.

 2. What is an event?

+An event is something that happens to an HTML element.
+JavaScript can react to events.

 3. What is an event listener?

+An event listener attaches an event handler to an element so JavaScript can react to the event.

 4. Why would we convert a NodeList into an Array?

+So we can iterate over it or use other array methods.

 5. What is a component?

+A reusable block of code.

 ### Git Set up